airyhq/airy/docs/docs/getting-started/installation/aws.md

 This will execute the following actions:

-1. Create the `my-airy` directory and populate it with the configuration that the CLI will need.
-All subsequent commands need to either be run from this directory or use the `--workspace` flag.
-2. Download two Terraform modules inside the `terraform` directory in the workspace.
+1. Download two Terraform modules inside the `terraform` directory in the workspace.
 First module is for creating the EKS cluster, the second is for deploying `Airy Core` on that cluster.
-3. Run the `install.sh` bash script inside the `terraform` directory.
+2. Run the `install.sh` bash script inside the `terraform` directory.
-4. Create an EKS cluster in your AWS account (applying the `aws-eks` state).
+3. Create an EKS cluster in your AWS account (applying the `aws-eks` state).
-5. Deploy `Airy Core` in that cluster (applying the `airy-core` state).
+4. Deploy `Airy Core` in that cluster (applying the `airy-core` state).
-6. Print URLs for accessing the UI and API.
+5. Print URLs for accessing the UI and API.

 If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).